-Each academic unit must assign program coordination to a program coordinator(s) to ensure educational programs' quality.
+Each academic unit must assign program coordination to a program coordinator(s) to ensure quality of educational programs.
 A single individual within a program may conduct appropriate program coordination duties.
 In some instances, the chair can perform some program coordination duties if they have the appropriate credentials.

-Fayetteville State University defines an academic program as a combination of courses and related activities organized to achieve specific learning outcomes leading to a degree.
+Fayetteville State University defines an academic program as a combination of courses (equal to 120 credit hours at the undergraduate level and a minimum of 30 credit hours at the graduate level) and related activities organized to achieve specific learning outcomes leading to a degree.
 Academic programs are assigned a unique Classification of Instructional Programs (CIP) code.